hovren/visualsearch/README.md

 - Scripts for creating BoF-vocabularies and databases
 - A library for querying BoF databases

+The source repository for this project is hosted on [Github](https://github.com/hovren/visualsearch)

 ## Installation
 The dependencies of this package are
 - python 3.4+